redis/redis-doc/docs/reference/protocol-spec.md

 * The data.
 * A final CRLF.

-Here's an example:
+Example:

     =15\r\n
     txt:Some string\r\n

 (The raw RESP encoding is split into multiple lines for readability).

-Some client libraries may ignore the difference between this type and the String type and return a native string in both cases.
+Some client libraries may ignore the difference between this type and the string type and return a native string in both cases.
 However, interactive clients, such as command line interfaces (e.g., [`redis-cli`](/docs/manual/cli)), can use this type and know that their output should be presented to the human user as is and without quoting the string.

 For example, the Redis command `INFO` outputs a report that includes newlines.